 - Billing activities databases,

-RWE provides answers to the problems and also analyze the effects of drugs over a longer period of time such as,
+RWE provides answers to the problems and also analyzes the effects of drugs over a longer period of time such as,

 - The patients suffering from comorbidities or